biothings/biothings.api/docs/doc/standalone.rst

 Downloading and running a standalone instance
 *********************************************

 Standalone instances are available as Docker images.
-For the purpose of this guide, we'll setup an instance for mygene.info, containing demo data.
-Links to standalone demo Docker images, can be found in **Quick links** at the beginning of this guide.
+For the purpose of this guide, we'll setup an instance running mygene API, containing demo data.
+Links to standalone demo Docker images, can be found in `Quick links`_ at the beginning of this guide.
-Use one of these links, or use this `direct link` to mygene's demo instance, and download the Docker image file, using your favorite browser or ``wget``:
+Use one of these links, or use this `direct link <http://biothings-containers.s3-website-us-west-2.amazonaws.com/demo_mygene/demo_mygene.docker>`_ to mygene's demo instance, and download the Docker image file, using your favorite browser or ``wget``:

 .. code:: bash